 Micronutrient fortification represents a strategically significant approach in the formulation of value-added food products.
 By enhancing the nutritional density of widely consumed items, fortification seeks to improve their health efficacy without compromising sensory characteristics.
 Almond milk, a plant-based alternative to dairy, has gained prominence due to its lactose-free nature, low cholesterol content, and compatibility with vegan, lactose-intolerant, and allergen-conscious diets (Mannar et al., 2024).
-However, plant-based beverages has also lack of some nutrients, particularly when compared to animal-derived products, thereby necessitating deliberate fortification to enhance their micronutrient profile.
+However, plant-based beverages have also lack of some nutrients, particularly when compared to animal-derived products, thereby necessitating deliberate fortification to enhance their micronutrient profile.

 This study explores the development and sensory enrichment of almond milk through the incorporation of three complementary plant-based ingredients: wheat germ flour, dates, and makhana (Euryale ferox).
 Wheat germ, the nutrient-rich germinal part of the wheat kernel, is a concentrated source of vitamin E, B vitamins, protein, and essential minerals, contributing both functional and sensory enhancements.
 Dates (Phoenix dactylifera), known for their naturally high carbohydrate content, dietary fiber, potassium, and polyphenolic compounds, are traditionally valued for their energy-enhancing and digestive properties.
 Makhana, also referred to as fox nut, is an underutilized aquatic crop distinguished by its low-fat composition, high fiber content, and mineral richness, particularly in magnesium, potassium, and phosphorus.